-UBS acknowledges that the PAI framework and data are still evolving, and that data availability for some of the indicators is still limited.
-This statement relates to the first year of reporting, which means no historical comparison is available.
+UBS acknowledges that the PAI framework and data are still evolving and that data availability for some of the indicators is still limited, however the following has been observed during the last two years:

-Coverage was high for the majority of the PAI indicators, however, exceptions were found for three indicators (emissions to water, hazardous waste and gender pay gap) where many companies are still not reporting this data in earnest.
+Even though 12 out of 20 PAI indicators have improved from reporting year 2022 to 2023, the metrics calculated for a number of PAI indicators have been impacted over the course of the year by changes to products under UBS-FML governance (e.g. new fund launches, fund liquidations or transfers of funds to another management company), to the current value of investments driven by major geopolitical developments, global financial market volatility, changes in methodology made by our vendor (such as the move to the sub-portfolio approach) and poor availability of data.
+The data coverage remains limited for three indicators (emissions to water, hazardous waste and radioactive waste ratio, and the unadjusted gender pay gap) where many companies are still not reporting this data in earnest.
 This leads to an industry-wide gap in coverage for a large number of investee companies and, as a result, the metrics calculated for these indicators are both less accurate and less reliable.
-UBS-FMI expects that in subsequent years, and with the stabilization of data exchange mechanisms within the industry, both coverage and data quality will improve, as investment managers provide better data.
+We expect that in the coming years with the stabilization of data exchange mechanisms within the industry, both coverage and data quality are going to improve.

 Regulators have indicated that additional PAI indicators and amendments to the methodology are to be expected.
 For the 2023 reporting, the latest industry guidance has been considered by applying a sub-portfolio approach.
-This approach involves dividing a portfolio into sub-portfolios for corporates, sovereigns and other investments, allowing for a more accurate calculation of indicators by only considering relevant positions for each indicator.

-The sub-portfolio approach has had immediate impacts, such as driving up the relative weights for each position in the portfolio.
-This approach allows for a more robust way of analysing portfolios.
+This approach involves dividing a portfolio into four sub-portfolios for corporates, sovereigns, real estate, and other investments, allowing for a more accurate calculation of metrics by only considering relevant positions for each indicator.
+The sub-portfolio approach has had immediate impacts, such as driving up the relative position weights for each position in the portfolio.
+This approach allows for a more robust way of analyzing portfolios.

-If investors wish to better understand ESG and sustainability related aspects of their investments, we recommend that they consult the product specific documentation rather than this report at the level of the Management Company.
+If investors wish to better understand ESG and sustainability related aspects of their investments, we recommend to consult the product specific documentation rather than this report at the level of the Management Company.

-This summary of the disclosure in this report can be found at the links below for the following languages:
+Translations of this summary can be found on the UBS-FML web site in the following languages: